-To find an analytic function g in D matching some measured values f approximately on a sub-arc K of T, we formulate a constrained best approximation problem as follows.
+To find an analytic function g in D matching some measured values f approximately on a sub-arc K of T, we formulate the constrained best approximation problem (P) as in Section 3.2.1.

-Here ψ is a reference behavior capturing a priori assumptions on the behavior of the model off K, while M is some admissible deviation thereof.
+There, ψ is a reference behavior capturing a priori assumptions on the behavior of the model off K, while M is some admissible deviation thereof.
 The value of p reflects the type of stability which is sought and how much one wants to smooth out the data.
 The choice of L^p classes is suited to handle pointwise measurements.

 To fix terminology, we refer to (P) as a bounded extremal problem.
-As shown in [47, 50], [57], the solution to this convex infinite-dimensional optimization problem can be obtained when $p \neq 1$ upon iterating with respect to a Lagrange parameter the solution to spectral equations for appropriate Hankel and Toeplitz operators.
-These spectral equations involve the solution to the special case K = T of (P), which is a standard extremal problem [73]:
+As shown in [11], [52, 55, 62], the solution to this convex infinite-dimensional optimization problem can be obtained when $p \neq 1$ upon iterating with respect to a Lagrange parameter the solution to spectral equations for appropriate Hankel and Toeplitz operators.
+These spectral equations involve the solution to the special case K = T of (P), which is a standard extremal problem [77]:

-(P0) Let $1 \le p \le \infty$ and $\varphi \in L^p(T)$; find a function $g \in H^p$ such that $g - \varphi$ is of minimal norm in $L^p(T)$.
+(P_0) Let $1 \le p \le \infty$ and $\varphi \in L^p(T)$; find a function $g \in H^p$ such that $g - \varphi$ is of minimal norm in $L^p(T)$.